-Adjustments >40% of the total grant amount or >\$200,000, whichever is less, require a grant agreement amendment. - A scope change that changes the resource or water body impacted, or a significant reduction in the originally proposed pollution reduction estimates (eLINK proposed indicators) from the grant application and/or approved work plan.
-BWSR reserves the right to require an amendment based on proposed changes.
-(For some grant programs, such as DRAP, a work plan budget may consist of a BWSR approved project list.)
+- A work plan budget adjustment as outlined in Table 1 above; - A scope change which affects the resource or water body impacted and/or results in a significant reduction in the originally proposed pollution reduction estimates (eLINK proposed indicators) from the grant application and/or approved work plan.
+BWSR reserves the right to require a grant agreement amendment based on proposed changes.

-The procedure to submit a work plan revision request is the following:
+The procedure to submit a work plan revision request is as follows:

-- 1. The grantee should consult the Board Conservationist for guidance as early as possible when the potential work plan revision is needed. - 2.
+- 1. The grantee should consult the Board Conservationist for guidance as early as possible after the potential work plan revision is identified. - 2.
 The grantee must provide a written request to their Board Conservationist.
-See "Criteria for Requests" and "Required Information to Process Request" below. - 3.
+See "Criteria for Requests" and "Required Information to Process Requests" below. - 3.
 BWSR staff will review the request and select from the following: - a.
-If the request is approved, the Board Conservationist will provide approval via an eLINK journal entry that is emailed to the grantee.
+If the request is approved, the Board Conservationist will provide approval distributed via eLINK to the grantee.
 Approval must be obtained prior to expiration of the grant agreement or work associated with the work plan revision begins. - b.
-If the request is denied, the Board Conservationist will provide documentation of the denial via an eLINK journal entry emailed to the grantee. - 4.
-Following approval by the Board Conservationist and receiving the email generated from the eLINK Journal the grantee may begin work utilizing the approved, revised work plan.
+If the request is denied, the Board Conservationist will provide documentation of the denial distributed via eLINK to the grantee. - 4.
+Following approval by the Board Conservationist distributed via eLINK, the grantee may begin work utilizing the approved work plan revision.